#04 Stevens Suspension Bridge – Park Park – Cornell natural areas

 - Walk west along the edge of the creek to the golf course — then on to the Cornell stables and paddocks

-Lots of great woods and fields scenery and creek views all along the way.
-Lightly strenuous.
+For this hike there are lots of great woods and fields scenery and creek views all along the way.
+The terrain is lightly strenuous.
 It’s always fun to cross Fall Creek on the suspension bridge because of the way the bridge pitches up and down – makes you feel rubber-legged.
-If a walk hasn’t lasted the full two hours, we fill the rest of the time by walking east along the home side of Fall Creek, then cross Forest Home Drive and go up into Park Park and the arboretum, which is a great way to end a walk.
+If a walk hasn’t lasted the full two hours, we fill the rest of the time by walking east along the southerly side of Fall Creek, then cross Forest Home Drive and go up into Park Park and the arboretum, which is a great way to end a walk.